 - Use short sentences, paragraphs and sections.

-- •Avoid complex words and sentences.
-It’s better to avoid acronyms entirely, but if that’s not possible, define and/or spell them out at least once in the content, generally at the first mention.
+- Avoid acronyms entirely when possible.
+If you do need to use them, be sure to define and/or spell them out at least once in the content, generally at the first mention.

-- Steer clear of “internal speak” and confusing jargon.
-Use words your audience will understand and relate to.
+- Steer clear of industry jargon and confusing jargon.
+Use words your audience will relate to and understand.

 - Shorten and clarify complex material.